City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Yeast RollsOverproofed dough and weak springShorten proof endpoint and prioritize strong early oven set
+Yeast RollsOverproofed dough and weak springShorten the proof endpoint and prioritize strong early oven set so the dough still has lift left in the oven

 Seasonal Fort Collins Kitchen Notes